teambit/docs/docs/reference/self-hosted.md

 ---
-id: hosting-remote-scope
+id: bit-oss-server
-title: Hosting a Remote Scope
+title: Self-hosted Bit Scope
 ---

 Collaborating between Bit components require setting up a remote Scope (server) accessible for all collaborators.
 You may use [bit.dev](https://bit.dev) as a remote server or setup your own.

 A remote Bit Scope is a host server that hosts components.
 Bit communication to server is done using HTTP/S protocol.
 Collaborators set up the Scope as remotes to their local workstation.
 Then, they export to and import from those scopes.

+## Prerequisites

+- Docker

 ## Server Setup